TheAcharya/MarkerData-Website/docs/User Guide/General.md

 ### Destination

-Click on the Folder Icon to select your preferred location.
-You can click Trash Icon to clear the stored path.
+Select your desired location by clicking on the Folder Icon.
+Alternatively, the Trash Icon may be utilised to reset and clear the stored path.

 ### Folder Format

-Folder Format allows you to select your preferred folder naming scheme.
-To prevent conflicts or overwrites of any previously generated files, both `Medium` and `Long` Folder Formats have `Current Date` and `Current Time` printed into naming scheme.
-Hence, every extraction is unique.
+The Folder Format feature affords the user the capability to designate a folder naming scheme of their preference.
+In order to mitigate conflicts and potential overwrites of previously generated files, both the `Medium` and `Long` Folder Formats incorporate the inclusion of the `Current Date` and `Current Time` within the nomenclature.
+Consequently, each extraction yields a distinct and uniquely identified result.

 Select your desired Folder Format.
 - **Short**